CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 In the case of other DID methods, the association between a DID and a DNS domain is still possible although less inherent than with the aforementioned did:web.
 As such, it provides much of the same benefits as the {{wellKnownDidConfiguration}}, but the method in which it accomplishes this is slightly different.
 Specifically, the integrity of the DID document is secured by including a dataIntegrityProof inside the DID document itself rather than in a seperate resource, and the key material used to verify this proof is explicitly duplicated in the DNS, rather than only being referenced back to the DID document which is being verified.

-### The "dnsDomain" property
+### dnsValidationDomain

-To faciliate the linking of a non did:web to the DNS, we propose the inclusion of an optional property "dnsDomain" to the DID document.
+To faciliate the linking of a non did:web to the DNS, we propose the inclusion of an optional property "dnsValidationDomain" to the DID document.

-    {"dnsDomain": "example.ca"}
+    {"dnsValidationDomain": "example.ca"}

-In the case of non did:webs that wish to use DNS for increased assurance, the verification process is identical to the one used for did:web but instead of referencing the domain in the identifier, the verifier MUST use the domain referenced by the "dnsDomain" property instead.
+In the case of non did:webs that wish to use DNS for increased assurance, the verification process is identical to the one used for did:web but instead of referencing the domain in the identifier, the verifier MUST use the domain referenced by the "dnsValidationDomain" property instead.

 ## Mapping DIDs to Domains with URI records